-LEAN National Co-convener, Felicity's Wade full comments on gas, October 30, 2020.
+LEAN National Co-convener, Felicity Wade's full comments on gas, October 30, 2020.

 “LEAN has watched dismayed over recent months as debates that should be had inside the party have played out on the pages of the country’s newspapers.
 Most recently people have leaked shadow cabinet approved talking points to stir up the culture war on gas.
-Meanwhile LEAN has remained silent, not entering the public debate even as the attacks have been turned on us specifically (fundamentalists, pseudo Greens, even entry-ists!) – all for representing ALP membership concern for spiraling climate change and environmental decline," said LEAN National Co-convener Felicity Wade.
+This is a bridge too far," said LEAN National Co-convener Felicity Wade.
 "We are in the midst of a process to finalise the Labor Party's National Policy Platform.
 LEAN is consulting broadly and members across the country are speaking loud and clear about their concerns about new gas developments.
 People are scared by the experience of last summer's fires and confused by a debate that hides the complexity in posturing."

 “It felt like it was time we stood up for our constituency and for the millions of Australians who expect Labor to not only defend working people’s livelihoods and jobs but to protect them from a changing climate.